Laravel-Backpack/docs/7.x/crud-columns.md

 <a name="easymde"></a>
 ### easymde <span class="badge badge-pill badge-info">PRO</span>

-Convert easymde generated markdown string to HTML, using Illuminate\Mail\Markdown.
+Convert easymde generated markdown string to HTML, using `Illuminate\Support\Str::markdown()`.
 Since Markdown is usually used for long texts, this column is most helpful in the "Show" operation - not so much in the "ListEntries" operation, where only short snippets make sense.

-It's the same [markdown](#markdown-pro) column with an alias, the field name.
+It's the same [markdown](#markdown-pro) column with an alias, named after its field name.
+See the [markdown column](#markdown-pro) for the full list of options, including `markdown_options`.

 ```php
 [